Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/3_Rewarded_Video_Ads.md

 ## Note
-1. All the rootViewController parameters in Ad APIs must be provided to process ad redirects.In the SDK, all redirects use the present method.
+1. All the rootViewController parameters in Ad APIs must be provided to process ad redirects.
+In the SDK, all redirects use the present method of UIViewController.
 Therefore, make sure that the passed rootViewController parameters are not null and do not have other present controllers.
 Otherwise the present will fail because presentedViewController already exists.
 2. Select the server callback, please ensure that the type of userid is NSString and not empty.
 The callback URL instance
 ```json
 {